[ General Script Installation instructions ] You’ll need a script host plugin like TamperMonkey

 There is also support for the making of word clouds. item Inspector does not make word clouds but it you copy the items in the clipboard you may then paste them in you word cloud making software.
 This requires to repeat the item according to a numeric value, otherwise you end up with an equal weight word cloud.
 This setting permits to choose which value will be used to repeat.

-Export Items Data to CSV Format to Clipboard - Supporting Transfer to Spreadsheet Software
+Export Items Data to CSV Format - Supporting Transfer to Spreadsheet Software

-The following button exports the table data to the clipboard in csv format.
+The following button exports the table data in csv format.

 Tables must be configured for exporting prior to export.
 This is done in the Export tab of the page settings.
 There you indicate whether you want a title line for the columns and which information belongs to which column.